 Are your whites not so brilliant anymore?
 Your darks and colours dulling?
 Clothes wearing out too soon?
 It could be because of how you’re washing and drying them.

 Help make sure your clothes look pristine and fresh in the summer sun by taking heed of these five laundry no-nos.

 Get smarter shopping advice – sign up to our weekly newsletter to stay up to date on the latest products we’ve tested, expert shopping advice and essential money saving tips

 1. Using the same detergent for whites and darks

-It’s best to use washing powder for white washes, and liquid detergent (including liquids, gels and capsules) for darks.
+It’s best to use washing powder for white washes, and liquid detergent (whether liquids, gels or capsules) for darks and bright colours.

-Most washing powders contain bleach.
-This helps keep your white clothes bright, but could make your dark clothes fade.
+This is because most washing powders contain bleaching agents.
+This is an excellent way of keeping your white clothes bright but it could also make your dark clothes fade with repeated washing.

-Liquid detergents, on the other hand, help your more colourful clothes keep their vibrancy.
+Liquid detergents, on the other hand, don’t use the same bleaching agents, so help your more colourful clothes keep their vibrancy.